I'll admit it, before last month I'd never heard of Brad Schoenfeld.

-BC: What are the primary "anabolic" hormones in the body that we should be trying to maximize in our training?
+T-Nation: What are the primary "anabolic" hormones in the body that we should be trying to maximize in our training?

-BS: The two primary anabolic hormones are IGF-1 and Testosterone.
+Brad Schoenfeld: The two primary anabolic hormones are IGF-1 and Testosterone.
 I'm sure everyone knows about the anabolic properties of Testosterone.
 Interestingly, significant correlations have been found between training-induced elevations in Testosterone and muscle cross sectional area.
 This suggests that in addition to the importance of chronically elevated Testosterone levels, acute, exercise-induced elevations in Testosterone may also play an important role in muscle hypertrophy.

 IGF-1 is a peptide hormone with structural similarities to insulin.
 One of the isoforms of IGF-1, called mechano growth factor (MGF), is preferentially upregulated in response to mechanical signaling and therefore appears to be particularly important to the growth process.

 IGF-1 has been shown to induce hypertrophy in both an autocrine and paracrine manner, and exerts its effects directly by increasing the rate of protein synthesis in differentiated myofibers as well as through mediating the proliferation and differentiation of satellite cells.